 - Participation is limited.
 Applications will be accepted until January 10th, 2022.

-New for 2022: Optional Virtual Exchange
+New for 2022: Virtual Exchange Pilot

-During this year’s challenge, educators will opt in to the virtual exchange program will be paired with an educator from another country who is also working with student teams to create solutions to global problems.
+During this year’s challenge, educators who opt in to the virtual exchange program will be paired with an educator from another country who is also working with student teams to create solutions to global problems.
 We will also provide additional communication and training support for these educators.

 Teachers and students who participate in the virtual exchange option will: